zostera/django-bootstrap4/docs/migrate.rst

 Bootstrap 4 does not ship with an icon set, so everything regarding icons has been removed.

-If you need easy access to icons that are compatible with Bootstrap 4, please consider https://github.com/zostera/django-icons.
+If you need easy access to icons that are compatible with Bootstrap 4, please consider the link below for icons: https://github.com/zostera/django-icons.